brooklyncentral/clocker/README.md

 A preview of the new Clocker web-console, which shows a summary of the deployed Docker Clouds, is also available on the same server, at [http://localhost:8081/clocker/](http://localhost:8081/clocker/).

-Once the `DockerCloud`  application has started, a new location named `my-docker-cloud` will be available in the Locations drop-down list when adding new applications.
+Once the Docker Cloud application has started, a new location named `my-docker-cloud` will be available in the Locations drop-down list when adding new applications.
 Simply start a new application in this location and it will use Docker containers instead of virtual machines.

 For more information on deploying applications from the Brooklyn catalog, see [Getting Started - Policies and Catalogs](https://brooklyn.incubator.apache.org/quickstart/policies-and-catalogs.html).

 You can also paste a YAML blueprint into the _YAML_ tab of the _Add Application_ dialog, as follows:
 ```JS
 location: my-docker-cloud
 services: